 ‘Believe in Blue’ is a series of innovative, award-winning short films aiming to challenge and change perceptions of policing in England and Wales.

-The intentions were bold.
-And an equally-bold approach was necessary to realise them.
+The intentions were bold, so an equally bold approach was necessary to realise them.

 Enter TINKER TAYLOR.

-To most effectively immerse the viewer we utilised the state-of-the-art ‘time slice’ technique.
-Using motion control, precise art direction and seamless CGI the films created the impression of a moment frozen in time: a moment which the viewer could explore and evaluate, bringing the nature of policing to the screen in an uncompromising and unforgettable manner.
+To most effectively immerse the viewer, we utilised the state-of-the-art ‘time slice’ technique.
+Using motion control, precise art direction and seamless CGI, the films create the impression of a moment frozen in time: a moment that the viewer could explore and evaluate, bringing the nature of policing to the screen in an uncompromising and unforgettable manner.

 We also produced the campaign website: believeinblue.org.uk

 The PFEW was absolutely delighted.
 It cited strong anecdotal evidence from officers on the ground as proof of the films’ power.
 This is exactly what both they and we had hoped for.
 As the police ultimately serve the public, the bonds between the two are vital.
 By raising awareness and encouraging dialogue, these bonds can be strengthened.
 Being able to play our part in this makes us extremely proud.

 “Wow…very professional, cinematic in feel and the technique is superb.
 A great piece of work.”

 “They are exceptional pieces of art; incredibly well made and, for my money, the “basketball” video is outstanding.
 The chaotic house scene is also superb.
 It’s genius filming…you should be very proud.”

 “These films are outstanding and of an exceptionally high quality.
 They are at the top end of the artistic spectrum and you should be rightfully proud of this project.
 Very well done!”